 - Excellent Forms implementation within Slack: to allow creation of structured tickets in Slack

-- Slack-Native Workbench for Agents: Allow Agents to monitor, manage and respond to Tickets from right within Slack (from Triage Channels for eg)
+- Slack-Native Workbench for Agents: Allow Agents to monitor, manage, and respond to Tickets from right within Slack (from Triage Channels)

 - Integrated with Knowledge Sources: to deflect queries right within Slack